Susan L. Shirk: Early life and education

-Susan Shirk was born circa 1945.

-Shirk received a bachelor of arts with a major in political science from Mount Holyoke College at South Hadley, Massachusetts in 1967.
-She received a master of arts in Asian studies from the University of California, Berkeley in 1968 and a doctor of philosophy in political science from the Massachusetts Institute of Technology in 1974.
+Shirk received a BA in political science from Mount Holyoke College in 1967, a MA in Asian studies from UC Berkeley in 1968, and a PhD in political science from MIT in 1974.
+She also attended Princeton's Critical Languages Program from 1965 to 1966.

 She first traveled to China in 1971 as a member of the Committee of Concerned Asian Scholars.

 Career

-Shirk is the Ho Miu Lam Endowed Chair of China and Pacific Relations in the School of Global Policy and Strategy at the University of California, San Diego and Director of the Institute on Global Conflict and Cooperation.
-She heads the Northeast Asia Cooperation Dialogue, a track II diplomatic initiative.
+Shirk is the Ho Miu Lam Endowed Chair of China and Pacific Relations in the School of Global Policy and Strategy at UCSD and Director of the Institute on Global Conflict and Cooperation.
+She formerly directed the Northeast Asia Cooperation Dialogue, a track II diplomatic initiative.

+Awards

+Shirk is the recipient of the 2024 Association for Asian Studies' Distinguished Contributions to Asian Studies Award.